Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 like a validation of his ambition.
 He felt it was achievable ("I can do this").
 His immediate goal shifted: find *any* Familia, get Falna, start the clock.

-Realizing he was now incredibly broke and still needed lodging for the night, he decided to return to **'The Weary Traveler'**.
+Realizing he was now incredibly broke and still needed lodging for the night, he decided to return to 'The Weary Traveler'.
 He arrived late in the evening.
 Knowing he couldn't afford the 150 Valis rate, he approached the gruff innkeeper.
-Laying his situation bare (failed Familia search, low funds), he offered his remaining Valis (estimated ~70) plus his **last remaining health potion** as collateral for the room for *this* night (Day 2), promising to pay the 80 Valis balance by sundown the *next* day (Day 3).
+Laying his situation bare (failed Familia search, low funds), he offered his remaining Valis (estimated ~70) plus his last remaining health potion as collateral for the room for *this* night (Day 2), promising to pay the 80 Valis balance by sundown the *next* day (Day 3).
 The innkeeper, after examining the valuable potion, grudgingly accepted the deal due to the collateral covering his risk, emphasizing the strict sundown deadline for repayment.
 Isaiah, relieved to have shelter, took the key to Room 4 and finally went to sleep, exhausted but with a clear, albeit